-1. introduction
+1. Introduction

-With recent development of deep learning, It has shown great achievements in other areas.
-Therefore, it is also applied to physical layer communication research such as channel coding, MIMO(Multi Input Multi Output).
-Deep learning is applied to communication research for the following reasons: First, the goal of communication is that receiver must receive the message accurately, but noise is added when the message passes through the channel, so that the receiver may not receive the message.
+With its recent development, deep learning has shown great achievements when applied to areas outside the computer science domain.
+Therefore, deep learning has also been applied to physical layer communication research such as channel coding and antenna technology.
+There are two reasons why deep learning is used in communication systems: performance improvement and complexity reduction.
+Based upon the first reason, deep learning technology with decoding is applied to communication systems to achieve better performance.
+Before the integration of deep learning, noise, which is added when a message passes through a channel, can prevent the receiver from receiving the message.
 To improve this, there is a process called encoding and decoding in the classical communication domain.
-The first reason is to apply deep learning technology with decoding to achieve better performance.
-Second, Popular decoding method, known as Belief Propagation Algorithm (BPA) or the other name Sum Product Algorithm (SPA), has good performance, but it consists of many multiplication operation.
-Therefore, the longer the length of the message used as input value, the more complicated calculation is.
-To improve complexity problem, there is a solution called min-sum algorithm (MSA).
-In min-sum algorithm, complexity problem was improved, but performance loss degradation occurred.
-To properly adjust trade-off relationship of performance and complexity, there are two algorithm.
-First, normalized min-sum algorithm (NMSA) that multiplies correction factor value, which is a constant value, from check node update process.
-Second, offset min-sum algorithm (OMSA) that adds or subtracts correction factor value from check node update process.
-The reason for use of deep learning is that it wants to improve performance more than before by incorporating deep learning into existing communication system.
+There is a popular decoding method, known as the Belief Propagation Algorithm (BPA), also named the Sum Product Algorithm (SPA).
+This algorithm has good performance, but it is composed of many multiplication operations.
+Therefore, the longer the length of the message used as an input value, the more complicated calculation is.
+In such circumstances, the second reason to use deep learning, reducing complexity is important.
+To solve the complexity problem, there is a solution called the min-sum algorithm (MSA).
+In this min-sum algorithm, the complexity problem was improved, but performance loss degradation occurred.
+To properly adjust this trade-off relationship between performance and complexity, there are two algorithms: 1.
+The Normalized min-sum algorithm (NMSA) that multiplies correction factor value, which is a constant value, from the check node update process 2.
+The Offset min-sum algorithm (OMSA) that adds or subtracts correction factor value from check node update process.
+By incorporating deep learning in this way into existing communication systems, the correction factor is optimized.
+Remarkably, results from the use of these algorithms showed better performance than MSA and improved complexity than BPA, respectively.
+This is a point.

 <related work>